 Specificity and Use

-Botulinum Neurotoxin Type A antibody was raised against synthetic peptide analog of the carboxyl terminal region of BoTox-A.
+Synthetic peptide analog of the carboxyl terminal region of BoTox-A.

 Recognizes BoTox-A (1280-1292), and BoTox-A, but does not react with BoTox-B, BoTox-C, BoTox-E, or BoTox-F (1272-1280).
 Binds to intact whole BoTox-A by ELISA, RIA and cell staining techniques.
 Found to inhibit the binding of BoTox-A to Neuro2A cells treated with GT1b ganglioside prior to the addition of the toxin, and prior incubation of the antibody with the synthetic peptide immunogen has been shown to eliminate the inhibition of cellular binding by the antibody.